ftsrg/gamma/plugins/README.md

 Furthermore, it is *necessary* to setup the environment for the *PlantUML* visualization plugins located in the [`vis`](vis) folder.
 The instructions are described in the [`README`](vis/README.md) file of the folder.

+Make sure to set the text file encoding of your Eclipse workspace to **UTF-8**: _Window > Preferences..._ Start typing `workspace` in the left upper textfield (in the place of `type filter text`).
+Select _General > Workspace_ from the filtered item list and check the `Text file encoding` setting at the bottom of the window.

+Make sure to set the Java compiler compliance level to **17**: _Window > Preferences..._ Start typing `compiler` in the left upper textfield (in the place of `type filter text`).
+Select _Java > Compiler_ from the filtered item list and set the `Compiler compliance level` to **17** at the top of the window.

+_Tip: It is advised to turn on automatic refreshing for the _runtime workspace_: _Window > Preferences..._ Start typing `hooks` in the left upper textfield (in the place of `type filter text`).
+Select _General > Workspace_ from the filtered item list and check the `Refresh using native hooks and polling` setting at the top of the window.
+The other option is to refresh it manually with F5 after every Gamma command if the generated files do not appear._

+## Verification backends

 If you want to use the *XSTS* formalism for formal verification (via *Theta*) and code generation for standalone statecharts, you will have to setup the plugins located in the [`xsts`](xsts) folder.
 The instructions are described in the [`README`](xsts/README.md) file of the folder.

 If you want to use *UPPAAL* for formal verification, download and extract *UPPAAL 4.1.26*.
 In order to let Gamma find the UPPAAL executables, add the `bin-Win32` or `bin-Linux` folder to the path environment variable (depending on the operating system being used).